-11.10 The display of advertising is regulated by the Town and Country Planning (Control of Advertisements) (England) Regulations 2007.
+11.36 The display of advertising is regulated by the Town and Country Planning (Control of Advertisements) (England) Regulations 2007.
 These regulations permit the Local Planning Authority to control outdoor advertising in the interests of amenity and public safety.
 Some advertisements benefit from "deemed consent" under the regulations, this allows the display of certain "specified classes" of advertisement without first having to make an application to the Local Planning Authority.
 Guidance for this can be found within the Town and Country Planning (Control of Advertisements) (England) Regulations 2007 and also within 'Outdoor advertisements and signs: A guide for advertisers' (CLG:2007).

-Where advertisements have deemed consent and do not require formal advertisement consent the guidance in this Harborough District Supplementary Planning Guidance document should still be applied as a matter of good practice.
+11.37 Where advertisements have deemed consent and do not require formal advertisement consent the guidance in this Harborough District Supplementary Planning Document should still be applied as a matter of good practice.
 Reference should also be made to guidance on shopfronts.

-Outdoor advertising is essential to commercial activity, however, the appearance of a good building or area can easily be spoiled by a poorly or insensitively placed sign or advertisement, or by a choice of advertisement materials, colour, proportion or illumination which is alien to the building's design or fabric.
+11.38 Outdoor advertising is essential to commercial activity, however, the appearance of a good building or area can easily be spoiled by a poorly or insensitively placed sign or advertisement, or by a choice of advertisement materials, colour, proportion or illumination which is alien to the building's design or fabric.
+Policy RT3 of the Harborough Local Plan seeks to ensure that advertisements respect the character and architectural details of the buildings on which they are proposed and their surroundings.